-The ship was laden and prepar'd to sail, And only waited now the leading gale.
-'Twas ours, in that sad period, first to prove The heart-felt torments of despairing love: Th' impatient wish that never feels repose; Desire that with perpetual current flows; The fluctuating pangs of hope and fear: Joy distant still, and sorrow ever near!
-Thus, while the pangs of thought severer grew, The western breezes inauspicious blew, Hastening the moment of our last adieu.
-The vessel parted on the falling tide : Yet Time one sacred hour to Love supply'd.
-The night was silent, and advancing fast, The moon o'er Thames her silver mantle cast.
-Impatient Hope the midnight path explor'd, And led me to the nymph my soul ador'd.
-Soon her quick footsteps struck my listening ear; She came confest! the lovely maid drew near!
-But, ah! what force of language can impart Th' impetuous joy that glow'd in either heart?
-O ye, whose melting hearts are form'd to prove The trembling ecstacies of genuine love!
-When, with delicious agony, the thought Is to the verge of high delirium wrought: Your secret sympathy alone can tell What raptures then the throbbing bosom swell: O'er all the nerves what tender tumults roll.
-While love with sweet enchantment melts the soul!
+The ship was laden and prepar'd to sail.
+And only waited now the leading gale, 'Twas ours, in that sad period, first to prove The heart-felt torments of despairing love.
+Th' impatient wish that never feels repose; Desire that with perpetual current flows ?
+The fluctuating pangs of hope and fear, Toy distant still, and sorrow ever near!
+Thus while the pangs of thought severer grew, The western breezes inauspicious blew, Hastening the moment of our last adieu.
+The vessel parted on the falling tide; Yet time one sacred hour to love supply'd.
+The night was silent, and, advancing fast, The moon o'er Thames her silver mantle cast, 585 Impatient hope the midnight path explor'd, And led me to the nymph my soul ador'd.

-In transport lost, by trembling hope imprest, The blushing virgin sunk upon my breast; While her's congenial beat with fond alarms; Dissolving softness! paradise of charms; Flash'd from her eyes, in warm transfusion flew Our blending spirits, that each other drew!
-O bliss supreme! where Virtue's self can melt With joys that guilty Pleasure never felt; Form'd to refine the thought with chaste desire, And kindle sweet Affection's purest fire!
-Ah! wherefore should my hopeless love, she cries, While sorrows burst with interrupting sighs, For ever destin'd to lament in vain, Such flattering, fond ideas entertain?
-My heart thro' scenes of fair illusion stray'd To joys decreed for some superior maid.
-'Tis mine to feel the sharpest stings of Grief.
-Where never gentle Hope affords relief.
-Go then, dear youth! thy father's rage atone; And let this tortur'd bosom beat alone.
-The hovering anger yet thou may'st appease; Go then, dear youth! nor tempt the faithless seas!
-Find out some happier daughter of the town, With Fortune's fairer joys thy love to crown; Where smiling o'er thee with indulgent ray, Prosperity shall hail each new-born day.
-Too well thou know'st good ALBERT's niggard Ill fitted to sustain thy father's hate : [fate, Go then, I charge thee by thy generous love, That fatal to my father thus may prove!
-On me alone let dark affliction fall!
-Whose heart for thee will gladly suffer all!
-Then haste thee hence, PALEMON, ere too late, Nor rashly hope to brave opposing Fate!
-She ceas'd; while anguish in her angel-face
+Soon her quick footsteps struck my listening ear !
+She came confest! the lovely maid drew near!
+But ah! what force of language can impart 590 Th' impetuous joys that glow'd in either heart!
+O! ye, whose melting hearts are form'd to prove The trembling extacies of genuine love!
+When, with delicious agony, the thought Is to the verge of high delirium wrought; Your secret sympathy alone can tell What raptures then the throbbing bosom swell: O'er all the nerves what tender tumults roll.
+While love with sweet inchantment melts the soul!
+In transport lost, my trembling hope imprest, The blushing virgin sunk upon my breast: 601 While her's congenial beat with fond alarms: Dissolving softness! paradise of charms!
+Flash'd from our eyes, in warm transfusion flew Our blending spirits, that each other drew!
+O bliss supreme! where virtue's self can melt With joys that guilty pleasure never felt!

+Form'd to refine the thought with chaste desire, And kindle sweet affection's purest fire!
+Ah! wherefore should my hopeless love, she cries, While sorrow burst with interrupting sighs, For ever destin'd to lament in vain.
+Such flattering, fond ideas entertain?
+My heart thro' scenes of fair illusion stray'd, To jovs decreed for some superior maid.
+'Tis mine to feel the sharpest stings of grief, Where never gentle hope affords relief.
+Go then, dear youth! thy father's rage atone!
+And let this tortur'd bosom beat alone!
+The hovering anger yet thou may'st appeare: 620 Go then, dear youth! nor tempt the faithless seas!
+Find out some happier daughter of the town.
+With fortune's fairer joys thy love to crown; Where smiling o'er thee with indulgent ray, Prosperity shall hail each new-born day.
+625 Too well thou know'st good ALBERT's niggard fate.
+Ill fitted to sustain thy father's hate;